Alfresco/docs-alfresco/federation-services/latest/using/index.md

 The Run and Monitor Jobs page is where you can monitor the progress of your integration jobs.
 From this page you can see the status of your jobs.
 How many files have been migrated.
 When the job was last ran and any errors that might have occurred during the integration.

-> **Note**: When migrating documents with multiple versions, if a version in that series fails for any reason, the subsequent versions will not be processed.
+> **Note:** When migrating documents with multiple versions, if a version in that series fails for any reason, the subsequent versions will not be processed.
 They will instead be 'Skipped' and previously uploaded versions will be cleaned up/deleted.

 ##### How to Run and Monitor Jobs